 I’ve always been a very active person, but during my pregnancy, I was diagnosed with placenta previa.
 I was given a long list of things I couldn’t do, which included working out.
 This diagnosis made getting back into my work out routine even harder.
 However, during the Holidays, my husband purchased me a peloton bike, and I started working out 2-3 times a week.

-What Loosing Weight After Pregnancy Taught Me
+What Losing Weight After Pregnancy Taught Me

 I genuinely believe that every mother’s journey is different.
 I consider consistent breastfeeding and the amount of water I drank to be my top two successors.
-However, all of the tips outlined above contributed to loosing my baby weight.
+However, all of the tips outlined above contributed to losing my baby weight.
 Many mothers reached out to me to write this post due to my success; however, the people around me questioned my weight loss instead of praising me for achieving my goal.
-That was a hard time for me, especially since I felt judged more than complimented during my daughter’s early stages.
+That was a hard time for me, mostly since I felt judged more than complimented during my daughter’s early stages.